Understanding Kanban for Software Development.

 These are the work items, which do not add immediate value to the business but have long-term benefits. most maintenance work falls under this category.
 Examples could be, Database migration from Server A to Server B, Re-indexing the database.
 Getting backup of production date to test environment.

-By categorizing the source of work in the above four areas, you will be able to optimize the flow and pull work items into work in-Progress as it best fits your business needs.
-If your ALM tool supports making separate swim lanes, you can create it accordingly, however even if it does not support it or you are using a Physical Kanban board, you can color code the story or tasks for different categories of work.
+By categorizing the source of work in the above four areas, you will be able to optimize the flow and pull work items into work in-Progress as it best fits your business need.
+If your ALM tool supports making separate swim lanes, you can create it accordingly, however even if it does not support or you are using a Physical Kanban board, you can color code the story or tasks for different categories of work.
 I will try to explain this in my video tutorial on ALM tools.
 All the video tutorials are at the bottom of this page.

 Benefits of Kanban